 What happens when you give someone one potato chip?
 They want another one.
 The prospect calls and says, “Hey Jeffrey, got any more potato chips?”
 Yes I do then I grab them (by the throat).

-1. Fax half of an article of high interest.
+1. Send half of an article of high interest.
 Let them call you for the other half.

-2. Send a letter with enclosed please find and then don’t enclose it.
+2. Send an email with, “Attached please find…” and then don’t attach it.

-3. Fax a joke on Monday, fax a joke on Tuesday, fax a joke on Wednesday, fax a joke on Thursday what’s going to happen on Friday if he doesn’t get your fax.
+3. Send a joke on Monday, send a joke on Tuesday, send a joke on Wednesday, send a joke on Thursday.
+What’s going to happen on Friday if he doesn’t get your joke?
 He’ll start asking where it is.

-4. Fax a question on Monday, answer it on Tuesday.
-Fax a question on Wednesday, answer it on Thursday.
-Fax a question on Friday is he going to be looking for an answer on Monday or not?
+4. Email a question on Monday, answer it on Tuesday.
+Email a question on Wednesday, answer it on Thursday.
+Email a question on Friday.
+Is he going to be looking for an answer on Monday or not?
 Call him and say, “I’ve got the answer, I’ve also got some coffee and donuts can I come over?”
 You bet.

 One potato chip not the whole bag.